 - Age 18 months to 2 years old – The best time.
 Kids are super cute at this age and they are a lot less trouble than babies.

-- Age 2 to 5 years old – This time is tough because they are constantly pushing boundaries.
+- Age 2 to 5 years old – This period is tough because they are constantly pushing boundaries.
 They don’t listen to anything and constantly talk back.

 - Age 5 to 10 years old – Another really nice period.
 Kids are starting to gain some independence and bother you less frequently.
-School is a game changer.
+School is the game changer.
+My QOL improved a bunch during the school year.

-- Age 10+ I don’t know, but we’ll find out soon enough.
-I’m dreading the teenage years…
+- Teenage years – I don’t know, but we’ll find out soon enough.
+I’m dreading the teenage years already.

-Kindergarten was awesome and it gave me the time I need to write better posts.
-It’s been about a year since I reduced the posting frequency from 3x to 2x per week.
+School was great and it gave me the time I need to write better posts.
+It’s been about 2 years since I reduced the posting frequency from 3x to 2x per week.
 Surprisingly, the blog traffic didn’t change much.
 I would have gone back to 3x if it had a big impact on our pageviews.
-Posting 2x per week is much easier for me and I’m going to stick with this schedule for a while.
-It was the right decision to cut back a bit.
+Posting 2x per week is much easier for me and I’m going to stick with this schedule for now.
+More time means I can put more effort in each post and the quality has improved vastly.
+It was the right decision to cut back.
 I don’t want blogging to become a chore.

-Being a SAHD/blogger keeps me very busy, but I’m embracing some new challenges too.
+Being a SAHD/blogger keeps me very busy, but I’m embracing some new projects too.
 Life will get stale if you do the same thing for too many years.
-I’ve got two big challenges in the next few years that will change our lives.
+I’ve got 2 big projects in the next few years that will change our lives.

 - Mrs. RB40’s early retirement.
-She plans to retire before 2020 and this will be a big change for us.
+She plans to retire by 2020.
+This will be a big change for our family.
 We need to figure out how to keep her active and happy.
-She’s not the type to lounge around at home so I’m sure she’ll figure something out.
+She’s not the type to lounge around at home so I’m sure she’ll find something to do.

 - Travel around the world.
-I plan to take a year off and travel around the world after Mrs. RB40 retires.
+We plan to take a year off and travel around the world after Mrs. RB40 retires.
 There are many challenges here.
 RB40Jr needs to be “road-schooled.”
 How do we get health insurance coverage?
 Where will we visit?
+What are we going to do about our home and rentals?
+Do I need to consolidate our holdings and channel our money into real estate crowdfunding?
+It’d make life much easier in the long run.
 The planning phase will keep me very busy for a while.

 Early retired life is busy for me and that’s a good thing.
 I think every retiree needs a few meaningful long term projects to stay fulfilled.
 That’s why working part time on something you enjoy after retirement is such a great idea.
 You can learn something new, earn a little income to supplement your retirement, and keep life interesting.
 Sitting around and watching TV can wait until you’re 85 and need a walker.